bpinsard/CoRe/drafts/seq_rep/seq_rep.md

 ### Preprocessing

 Custom pipeline was used to preprocess fMRI data prior to analysis.
 First, high-resolution anatomical T1 weighted image was preprocessed with Freesurfer [@dale_cortical_1999;@fischl_high-resolution_1999;@fischl_cortical_2008] to segment subcortical regions, reconstruct cortical surfaces and provide inter-subjects alignment of cortical folding patterns.
 Pial and grey/white matter interface surfaces were downsampled to match the 32k sampling of Human Connectome Project (HCP) [@glasser_minimal_2013] and we averaged pial and white surface to get coordinates at the half of the thickness of cortical sheet.
 HCP subcortical rois coordinates were warped onto individual T1 data using non-linear registration based on Ants software [@avants_symmetric_2008;@klein_evaluation_2009].
 Combination of cortical and subcortical coordinates then corresponds to grayordinates of HCP datasets [@glasser_minimal_2013].

 fMRI data underwent estimation of subject motion [@roche_four-dimensional_2011] and coregistration to T1.
 Registration and motion parameters were used to interpolate Blood-Oxygen-Level-Dependent (BOLD) signal at anatomical grayordinates above-mentioned taking into account B0 inhomogeneity induced distortions using fieldmap acquisition.

-BOLD signal was further processed to remove drifts and abrupt motion-related signal change.
+BOLD signal was further processed to remove drifts and motion-related abrupt signal change.

 Of note is that our preprocessing does not includes smoothing, even though interpolation inherent to any motion correction causes averaging of values of neighboring voxels.
 We intended to minimize blurring of data to preserve fine-grained patterns of activity, resolution of relevant patterns being hypothetically at columnar scale.

-### Multivariate Pattern Analysis
+### Multivariatctivity is analyzed in a voxel-wise manner as if each anatomically distinguishable region is independent (Marrelec et al., 2006 and Tamás Kincses et al., 2008), does not provide information on interregional interactions that are required to properly tee Pattern Analysis

 Similarly to [@wiestler_skill_2013] we aim to uncover activity patterns to predict the sequence being produced.
 We also aim to analyze the classification of trained sequences versus untrained one, however TSeq and IntSeq are probably still undergoing consolidation by the third day of the study, potentially lowering their pattern stability.